-As you likely know, one of the many coveted resources in the Digestive Intensive are the Done-4-You Protocols, released in week 3 of the 5-week program.
+As you likely know, one of the many coveted resources in our 10 month immersion program—Full Body Systems—are the Done-4-You Protocols.

-While I’ll repeatedly remind you that there really are no “done for you’s”—as each case is unique and our job is to determine how to ask “why” those symptoms are occurring—it’s also important to know where to start when someone shows up in your practice with a specific set of complaints.
+While I’ll repeatedly remind you that there really are no formulas—as each case is unique and our job is to determine why those symptoms are occurring—it’s also important to know where to start when someone shows up in your practice with a specific set of complaints.

-While putting on your detective hat and going for the big WHY—the root cause of the sign, symptoms or diagnosis—it’s still important to address those challenging manifestations as they can be depleting in their own right!
+While putting on your detective hat and going for the big WHY—the root causes of the signs, symptoms or diagnosis—is our ultimate aim, it’s still important to address these challenging manifestations as they can be depleting in their own right!

 It’s amazing what kind of physiological disruption can occur from digestive troubles that seem nothing more than irksome.